We spend a great deal on medical research that often does not reflect the interests of people who have the condition.

 The Administration is giving the green light to states to condition Medicaid eligibility on meeting a work and/or community engagement requirement.
 Guidance from the Centers for Medicare & Medicaid Services has expressed a preference for following existing federal program work requirements found in programs like the Temporary Assistance for Needy Families (TANF), and the Supplemental Nutrition Assistance Program (SNAP).
 CMS has also indicated that they will allow states to account for local conditions such as high unemployment in certain areas and other factors such as “lack of viable transportation.”

-To date, CMS has approved three state demonstration waivers – Arkansas, Kentucky and Indiana – incorporating work requirements; seven other states reportedly have waivers pending.
+To date, CMS has approved three state demonstration waivers – Arkansas, Kentucky and Indiana – incorporating work requirements; several other states reportedly have waivers pending [Note: We are keeping this fact sheet updated as these numbers continue to grow].
 Each carries a combination of additional provisions that may affect the eligibility or affordability of coverage.
 Approved waivers have exemptions for work requirements for “medically frail” adults, certain caregivers, students and pregnant women.
-Continue reading “Medicaid Work Requirements Will Create More Problems Than They Solve”

 The President’s proposed budget is a wholesale shift of federal responsibilities onto states, with little to no support for those states to fulfill those responsibilities.
 It includes cuts to fundamental federal programs such as public housing, utilities, and food assistance programs.
 It also revives the President’s wish to repeal and replace the Affordable Care Act through the use of Medicaid block grants that would strip $250 billion from state Medicaid programs over the next ten years.